arnabghose997/study/brushing_the_basics/networking/basics/complete_basics.md

 - Client sends a `connection request` to the Server.
 It carries a flag called `SYNC` and a sequence number which will be a random number in order to make guessing difficult
 - Server sends an `ACK` (Acknowledgement) flag, `SYNC` flag and it sends a sequence number which is a result of some calculation applied on the sequence number from Client.
 - Client sends the acknowledges the signal from the Server, and thus connection is established.

+### Networking Layer

+- Router to Router communication
+- **Fowarding Table**: Usually the packet contains the destination network address.
+Once the packet is recieved by the router, it check in its forwarding table, and send the packet to appropriate router.
+It only contains one path defined
+- Say, we have an IP address: `192.168.2.30`.
+Here `192.168.2` is the network address, and `30` is the device address which is connected to the said network

+**Control Plane**

+- There are used to build Routing tables.
+- Think of graph where Routers are nodes, and the link between routers are edges.
+- **Static Routing**
+  - Adding addresses manually
+  - Pretty time consuming
+- **Dynamic Routing**
+  - It changes according to changes in the network

+#### Internet Protocol (IP)

+- It used for logical Network addressing (IP addresses)
+- There are two types of IP addresses: IPv4 and IPv6
+- IPv4
+  - 32 bits, 4 words
+- IPv6
+  - 128 bits

+- Classes of IP addresses
+  - Class A - `0.0.0.0` to `127.255.255.255`
+  - Class B - `128.0.0.0` to `191.255.255.255`
+  - Class C - `192.0.0.0` to `223.255.255.255`
+  - Class D - `224.0.0.0` to `239.255.255.255`
+  - Class E - `240.0.0.0` to `255.255.255.255`

+#### Subnet Mask

+A subnet mask is a number that defines the relationship between the network address and the host (device) address of a network.
+It is used to divide an IP address into two parts: the network portion and the host portion.
+The network portion identifies the network that the device is on, while the host portion identifies the specific device on that network.

+The subnet mask is typically written in the same format as an IP address, using four numbers separated by periods.
+Each number can be a value from 0 to 255.
+For example, a common subnet mask is 255.255.255.0, which indicates that the first three octets (numbers) of the IP address represent the network portion, and the last octet represents the host portion.

+Subnet masks are used to create subnetworks, or subnets, which are smaller networks within a larger network.
+Subnetting allows an organization to divide a large network into smaller, more manageable networks, and can be used to improve security, performance, and scalability.

+For example, an organization with a large network might use subnetting to create separate subnets for different departments or locations, or to separate the network into segments for different types of devices or traffic.
+In this way, subnet masks allow organizations to better control and manage their network resources.

+#### Packets in Network Layer